Merthyr, Tredegar and Abergavenny Railway: Brecon and Merthyr

-A second agreement in 1874 saw the B&M agree that its own Merthyr branch from Morlais to Rhydycar junction become a joint line with the L&NWR, with the larger company taking advantage of the smaller company's financial state and repaying half the costs of construction at £25,000 per mile – far less than it would have needed to pay for access to Merthyr.
-To reach the B&M's Morlais junction, a short section 1.25 mi long, partly in a tunnel, was constructed from Penywern, just north of Ivor junction.
+A second agreement in 1874 saw the B&MTJR agree that its own Merthyr branch from Morlais to Rhydycar junction become a joint line with the LNWR, with the larger company taking advantage of the smaller company's financial state and repaying half the costs of construction at £25,000 per mile – far less than it would have needed to pay for access to Merthyr.
+To reach the B&MTJR's Morlais junction, a short section 1.25 mi long, partly in a tunnel, was constructed from Penywern, just north of Ivor junction.
 The link opened on 9 June 1879 and services ran through to Merthyr (High Street) using running powers over 44 chain of GWR track from Rhydycar junction.
-The junctions at Merthyr and Dowlais gave the L&NWR access to a number of local industrial tramways, including that of the Dowlais Ironworks to which it was later to build a more direct connection with the Cwm Bargoed mineral line.
+The junctions at Merthyr and Dowlais gave the LNWR access to a number of local industrial tramways, including that of the Dowlais Ironworks to which it was later to build a more direct connection with the Cwm Bargoed mineral line.

 Operations

 Services

 The initial passenger service was three trains each way, soon increasing to four.
 Extra services were added from 1901 so that seven or eight trains ran each way daily; a peak was reached in the 1930s with up to twelve services provided.
 Second World War economy measures saw fewer but longer trains in service.
-In addition, the L&NWR provided through coaches from via Rhymney Bridge to Crewe, Liverpool and Manchester, as well as coaches from Shrewsbury and Hereford to Merthyr, as well as return services from Dowlais (High Street) to Shrewsbury and from Merthyr to Hereford.
+In addition, the LNWR provided through coaches from via Rhymney Bridge to Crewe, Liverpool and Manchester, as well as coaches from Shrewsbury and Hereford to Merthyr, as well as return services from Dowlais (High Street) to Shrewsbury and from Merthyr to Hereford.
 A GPO sorting van operated between Euston and Merthyr, running via Stafford and Shrewsbury, and attached to the 1.45am Crewe to Shrewsbury service.

 Traffic was operated using locomotives based at three sheds in the Monmouthshire area: Abergavenny, Tredegar and Blaenavon.
 Until the closure of the line, services were operated by LNWR Webb Coal Tanks, of which some 55 were allocated between the three sheds in 1919, with Abergavenny receiving 37, Tredegar 14 and Blaenavon 4.
 As late as 1950, there were still 14 in the area, of which No. 58926 headed the last train in 1958.
 Before the Coal Tanks, LNWR Special Tanks were active on the line from 1877 to 1921.
-When the line became part of the London, Midland and Scottish Railway (LMS) on the Grouping, L&NWR locomotives were not superseded by LMS ones and the first only appeared in 1936 when LMS Stanier 2-6-2T No. 79 arrived.
+When the line became part of the London, Midland and Scottish Railway (LMS) on the Grouping, LNWR locomotives were not superseded by LMS ones and the first only appeared in 1936 when LMS Stanier 2-6-2T No. 79 arrived.
 However, it was only after the Second World War when numbers increased with the allocation of several LMS Ivatt Class 2 2-6-2Ts to Tredegar.